Wilks's Theorem, Global Fits, and Neutrino Oscillations: Results of Fitting the Toy Models

 are said to be in the allowed region for that confidence level.
 If that region includes the null ($\vec{\theta}_0$), then we know that we have not excluded the null to that confidence.
 Note that Eq.~\ref{eq:critdef} is our familiar $\Delta \chi^2(\vec{\theta}_{best})$ from Eq~\ref{eq:delchi2def} if $\vec{\theta}=\vec{\theta}_0$

 In this, final, result section, we will look at some of these allowed regions.
 They represent three ways of looking at the global fit of the oscillatory toy model.
 The horizontal axes are the appearance ($4A_{e}A_{\mu}$) and disappearance ($4(1-A_{e})A_{e}$, $4(1-A_{\mu})A_{\mu}$) amplitudes that are explored.
 These are convenient ways to express the amplitude of appearance and disappearance.
 This means that the left-hand side of the plot corresponds to the case where the amplitudes are zero so there is no oscillation.
 The vertical axes represent $m$, the frequencies explored.
-This is a parameter of the model and may change the allowed frequency, and if $m=0$ then there will be no oscillation.
+These bounds change the statistical behavior of the model as they may change the allowed frequency.
+Wilks's theorem expects unbounded model parameters, and so, by adding bounds, the degree of violation is changed.
+If $m=0$ then there will be no oscillation.

 Figure~\ref{fig:toyexclusionsingle} shows the allowed regions for 1 of the 10,000 trials used to produce the $\Delta \chi^2$ histograms above.
 The points involved in the scan over parameter space are visible.
 The red/green/blue regions correspond to the 90/95/99\% confidence regions based on Wilks's theorem assuming 2 degrees of freedom.
 All three of these regions extend to the lefthand side of this plot, which means they include the null.
 Therefore, we can conclude that Wilks's theorem will assign a $p$-value greater than 0.1 to this best fit point.
 As there was no oscillation in this model, it is good that we did not find any.